David Ayer

 David Ayer (born January 18, 1968) is an American filmmaker.
-He is best known for his action work, writing films such as Training Day (2001), The Fast and the Furious (2001), and S.W.A.T.
-(2003), and directing films such as End of Watch (2012), Fury (2014) and Suicide Squad (2016).
+Born in Champaign, Illinois, Ayer grew up in Los Angeles, California, where his experiences in South Central Los Angeles became the inspiration for many of his screenplays.

+Ayer made his breakthrough with his screenplay to Training Day, directed by Antoine Fuqua, and made his directorial debut with Harsh Times.
+Ayer wrote and directed End of Watch, which was acclaimed for its realistic portrayal of Los Angeles police.

+Ayer's other films include Fury, The Tax Collector, Sabotage, Suicide Squad, The Beekeeper, and A Working Man.

 Early life and education

 Ayer as a submariner in the U.S. Navy during the 1980s.

 Ayer was born in Champaign, Illinois, on January 18, 1968, and grew up in Bloomington, Minnesota, and Bethesda, Maryland, where he was kicked out of his house by his parents as a teenager.
 Ayer lived with his cousin in Los Angeles, California, where his experiences in South Central Los Angeles became the inspiration for many of his films.
 Ayer dropped out of high school and painted houses for a living.
 Ayer enlisted in the U.S. Navy as a submarine sonar technician (STS) aboard the USS Haddo (SSN-604).
 He has spoken favorably about his time in the Navy and has credited it with his successful filmmaking career.
 His grandfather was also in the Navy in the 1950s.